Guinea-Bissau: Are drug cartels behind the attempted coup? | DW | 03.02.2022

 "It was a cold-blooded attack.
 And the perpetrators were certainly not members of our armed forces.
 They rather were people from the underworld, who wanted to prevent my fight against international drug trafficking.”

-Those were the words of Guinea-Bissau's President Umaro Sissoco Embalo, speaking to an assembled press corps on Tuesday night.
-Just hours before, a bloody shootout had taken place at the government buildings, followed by an hours-long siege at the complex which houses not only the official residence of the head of government, but also all of the country's ministries.
+Those were the words of Guinea-Bissau's president, Umaro Sissoco Embalo, speaking to an assembled press corps on Tuesday night.
+Just hours before, a bloody shootout had taken place at the government buildings, followed by an hourslong siege at the complex that houses not only the official residence of the head of government, but also all of the country's ministries.

-Unknown individuals also fired projectiles allegedly propelled by bazookas.
+Unknown individuals also fired projectiles, allegedly with bazookas.
 11 security personnel were killed — all of them members of the presidential guard.

-"The perpetrators were certainly killers finances by the drug mafia," he repeated on multiple occasions — despite insisting that he did not appear to want to jump to any conclusions in the ongoing investigation.
+"The perpetrators were certainly killers finances by the drug mafia," he repeated on multiple occasions — despite insisting that he did not want to jump to any conclusions in the ongoing investigation.

-Above all, he stressed that the government had been able to repel the attack and that the situation in the country was under his control.
+Above all, he stressed that the government had been able to repel the attack and that the situation was under his control.

 "Inside the government building, everyone panicked," she told DW.
 "Then we heard a lot of pistol shots.
 I ran from hall to hall, ministry to ministry, and finally hid in a toilet.
 Only after more than five hours, at 5 p.m. in the afternoon, could I feel reassured that it all was over and that we could leave the government building.
 We were all in a state of shock."

-Domingos Simoes Pereira, head of the largest opposition party in Guinea-Bissau PAIGC (African Party for the Independence of Guinea and Cabo Verde), says it wouldn't be "advisable" to go along with the president's simplistic explanation.
+Domingos Simoes Pereira, head of the largest opposition party in Guinea-Bissau, the African Party for the Independence of Guinea and Cabo Verde (PAIGC), told DW that it wouldn't be "advisable" to go along with the president's simplistic explanation.

-The president has so far failed to provide answers to any of these questions, Pereira says, adding that some observers are openly speculating that Embalo himself may have staged the coup.
+The president has so far failed to provide answers to any of these questions, Pereira said, adding that some observers are openly speculating that Embalo himself may have staged the coup.

-"Such a coup would be an ideal pretext to intensify his purge of internal critics and opposition figures," Pereira suggests.
+"Such a coup would be an ideal pretext to intensify his purge of internal critics and opposition figures," Pereira said.

 Since achieving independence from Portugal in 1974, the West African country has experienced nine coups and attempted coups, as well as several political assassinations.
 Some of these have actually been attributed to drug cartels, which have had a firm grip on the country since 2005.

-According to the United Nations Office on Drugs and Crime (UNODC), Guinea-Bissau is now one of the most important gateways for cocaine coming from South America towards Europe.
+According to the United Nations Office on Drugs and Crime (UNODC), Guinea-Bissau is now one of the most important gateways for cocaine coming from South America to Europe.

-"Organized crime will do whatever it wants in Guinea-Bissau," Calvario Ahukharie, the former head of Interpol in Guinea-Bissau told DW.
-He adds that the fight against the drug cartels is practically impossible to win, as many are rumoured to be in cahoots with military officials and politicians.
+"Organized crime will do whatever it wants in Guinea-Bissau," Calvario Ahukharie, the former head of Interpol in Guinea-Bissau, told DW.
+He said the fight against the cartels was practically impossible to win, as many capos are rumored to be in cahoots with military officials and politicians.

-"The drug lords from South America go in and out of our country whenever and however they please," he explains.
+"The drug lords from South America go in and out of our country whenever and however they please," Ahukharie said.
 "They subjugate the politicians.
 They are the real rulers in our country."

-Ahukharies explains that large quantities of drugs are casually smuggled into the country on large ships, inside packages weighing up to 200 kilograms.
+Ahukharie said large quantities of drugs were casually smuggled into the country on large ships, inside packages weighing up to 200 kilograms (450 pounds).
 The government in Guinea-Bissau, he says, will likely leave this drug mafia alone and let them reign as they please.

 In return, the political elites will be paid off — with money or even with drugs.

-"The drug lords feel right at home in Guinea-Bissau, like they are in paradise," Ahukharies concludes.
+"The drug lords feel right at home in Guinea-Bissau, like they are in paradise," Ahukharie said.

-Guinea-Bissau began its transformation into a narco-state in 2005, when long-time president Joao Bernardo "Nino" Vieira — who had ruled the country with an iron fist between 1980 and 1999 — was re-elected president after returning from six years of exile in Portugal.
+Guinea-Bissau began its transformation into a narco-state in 2005, when longtime president Joao Bernardo "Nino" Vieira — who had ruled the country with an iron fist from 1980 to 1999 — was reelected after returning from six years of exile in Portugal.

 Vieira allowed the Colombian drug mafia to seize the country.
 Guinea-Bissau's numerous islands, which were virtually uncontrolled by the state, were used as a station to bring in cocaine from South America en route to Europe.

-The drug lords had nothing to fear from Vieira, says Ahukharie:"On the contrary, Vieira paved the way for the drug cartels to have free reign, and in return he received a share of their profits."
+The drug lords had nothing to fear from Vieira, Ahukharie said:"On the contrary, Vieira paved the way for the drug cartels to have free reign, and in return he received a share of their profits."

-But soon, Nino Vieira came into conflict with rivals in his own military.
+But, soon, Vieira came into conflict with rivals in his own military.
 In March 2009, he was assassinated by his own soldiers.

-But even after Nino Vieira's death, the drug smuggling business continued to thrive in Guinea-Bissau: In April 2013, Guinea-Bissau's navy chief, Jose Americo Bubo Na Tchuto, was lured into an intelligence trap set by agents of the US Drug Enforcement Agency (DEA), who arrested him on the high seas in international waters, making his extradition merely a formality.
+After Vieira's death, the drug smuggling business continued to thrive in Guinea-Bissau: In April 2013, navy chief Jose Americo Bubo Na Tchuto was lured into an intelligence trap set by agents of the US Drug Enforcement Agency, who arrested him on the high seas in international waters, making his extradition merely a formality.

 Bubo Na Tchuto provided US authorities with important information and names of key players in the trade.
 He was consequently released from prison soon after his court conviction, so that he could return to Guinea-Bissau.